DxriaaaN/DxriaaaN/README.md

 # About Me 🙋‍♂️:

 ### Personal Information
-⚡| I'm Mateo Rodriguez, I am 22 years old and I am currently living in Bariloche, Argentina.
-I work as a CRM specialist and technical support manager, with future plans to develop my skills as a software developer.
+⚡| I work as a CRM specialist and technical support manager, with future plans to develop my skills as a software developer.

 ⚡| In my free time, I enjoy creating community bots for Discord that address various needs, such as playing music and interacting with APIs.